ncatlab/nlab-content/pages/1692.md

-The Chu construction is a method for constructing a [[star-autonomous category]] from a [[closed monoidal category|closed symmetric monoidal category]].
+The Chu construction is a general method for constructing a [[star-autonomous category]] from a [[closed monoidal category|closed symmetric monoidal category]].
 It is named after Po-Hsiang Chu, a student of Michael Barr, who gave the construction in his master's thesis at McGill University.
+It has been extensively developed by [[Vaughan Pratt]] for its potential applications in Theoretical Computer Science.

 In outline, given a closed symmetric monoidal category $C$ with [[pullback]]s and an object $d$ of $C$, there is a star-autonomous category $Chu(C, d)$ and a strong symmetric monoidal functor